prince98batra/snataak/noti.md

 | pip            | latest   | For managing Python packages            |
 | Elasticsearch  | 7.17.17  | Stores and retrieves employee data      |

+**Python**
+Python serves as the backbone for scripting the notification logic and querying Elasticsearch.

+**Elasticsearch**
+It stores employee data, including email addresses.
+The notification script queries it every hour to check for active employees.

 ### Other Dependencies
 | Name           | Description                                 |
 |----------------|---------------------------------------------|
 | SMTP Email     | Used for sending scheduled notifications    |

+**SMTP Server**
+Used to send scheduled emails.
+Can be configured using Gmail SMTP (with app password) or services like SendGrid (with API key).

 ### Important Ports
 | Inbound Traffic | Description                  |